Kihsomray/ProPresenter-Psalms-EN-RU/README.md

 ## How to Use
 1. Clone the repo to Macintosh HD⁩ ▸ ⁨Users⁩ ▸ ⁨&lt;user&gt;⁩ ▸ ⁨Documents⁩ ▸ ⁨ProPresenter⁩ ▸ Documents.
 The library will appear the next time you open ProPresenter.
+2. Apply a bible theme that you use with the standard Bible.
-2. Stay up to date.
+3. Stay up to date.
 Offsets may be updated with more accurate information.

 ## Progress

 - [x] Psalm 1-10
-- [ ] Psalm 11-20
+- [x] Psalm 11-20
 - [ ] Psalm 21-30
 - [ ] Psalm 31-40
 - [ ] Psalm 41-50